aws-samples/sample-multi-agent-builder-bedrock-crewai/README.md

   <img src="assets/architecture.png" alt="Multi-Agent Architecture" />
 </div>

-1. Users interact with a React-based web interface to create, configure, and monitor agent missions.
-The UI allows no-code creation of agents with specific roles, goals, and capabilities.
+1. Users interact with a React-based web interface hosted on Amazon S3 and distributed via Amazon CloudFront.
+The UI provides no-code creation and management of agents, missions, and tasks.
-2. RESTful APIs handle communication between the UI and backend services.
-AWS Lambda functions process CRUD operations for agents, missions, and tasks.
-Amazon API Gateway manages request routing and authentication.
+2. Amazon API Gateway routes requests to AWS Lambda functions that handle CRUD operations for agents, missions, and tasks stored in Amazon DynamoDB tables.
-3. CrewAI framework coordinates agent interactions and workflow management.
-Agents are assigned specific roles, goals, and tools based on mission requirements.
-The system supports both sequential and hierarchical agent collaboration models.
-This app is dockerized and deployed in AWS Fargate.
+3. When users execute missions, requests are routed through CloudFront to a CrewAI application running on AWS Fargate.
+This containerized service orchestrates multi-agent workflows and coordinates agent interactions.
-4. Amazon Bedrock provides access to foundation models: Claude 3 Haiku for text generation and reasoning, and Stability AI's Stable Image Ultra for image generation.
-Specialized agents can access tools like code interpreters and image generators to create visual assets directly from text descriptions
+4. The Fargate-hosted CrewAI application connects to Amazon Bedrock to access foundation models: Claude 3 Haiku for text generation and reasoning, and Stability AI's Stable Image Ultra for image generation.
+Agents use specialized tools for code interpretation and image generation to complete complex tasks.

 ## Prerequisites